 Why are Lumber Prices so High in Canada

 Over the last year, Lumber has been steadily increasing in price.
 Demand has increased dramatically due to the COVID-19 pandemic.
-People are spending more time at their homes and improving them or building new ones which require massive amounts of materials.
+People are spending more time in their homes and improving them or building new ones, which require massive amounts of materials.